K1D77A/cl-coinpayments/README.md

 This returns two values, with the most easily referenced being the new status object.
-The status objects rules are described here: https://www.coinpayments.net/merchant-tools-ipn under the heading 'Payment Statuses'.
+The status objects rules are described here: https://www.coinpayments.net/merchant-tools-ipn If the status cannot be determined (which probably means the request is bogus) the condition 'unknown-status is signalled.

+Under the heading 'Payment Statuses'.
 If you look in classes.lisp you can see the relationship between the status objects, CLOS is used to represent the relationship described in those docs, so the class one-hundred is a subclass of ipn-payment-success and ipn-payment-success is a subclass of ipn-status etc, this is important for the next part.

 ## Dispatching on statuses